nplutt/aws/examples/angular_pipeline/README.md

 ```

 ### Creating the AWS Infrastructure
-Now that the Angular application has been modified so that it can be built in Codebuild the AWS infrastructure needed for
+Now that the Angular application has been modified so that it can be built in Codebuild the AWS infrastructure for
 this tutorial needs to be created.
 The resources that need to be created are an S3 bucket for hosting the Angular application,
 an S3 bucket for storing the build artifacts, and a Codebuild build.
 Below are the cloudformation templates for creating
 all of the necessary resources.
-All of the code for creating the resources as well as deployment and
+Additionally all of the code for creating the resources as well as deployment and
 configuration scripts can be found [here](https://github.com/nplutt/aws/tree/article/examples/angular_pipeline).

 #### S3 Bucket Configured for Static Web Hosting Cloudformation Template